Program132/DicoGenerator/README.md

 ## Use the DicoGenerator program

-In the project, there is the file *listes_mots.txt*, open it and write every words you want.
+In the project, there is the file *listes_mots.txt*, open it and write every word you want.
 Then in the file *best_dico.txt* you will find every words that the program created, the program will show you the words that he did.